interactivespaces/interactivespaces/interactivespaces_docs/src/main/sphinx/activitybasiccommunications.rst

 Multiple global topics can be listed as the value for the ``space.activity.route.output`` property, once again separated by a ``:``.
 This means the channel will write to all topics listed at the same time.

+Any Activity which uses ROS communication, remember that routes are implemented using ROS communication, must have the ``space.activity.ros.node.name`` configuration property defined.
+This name should be unique for your space, and one way to do that is to make it a relative name, meaning don't start it with a ``/``.
+Names which start with a ``/`` are absolute names, and should only be used if you know what you are doing and have a good reason for it.

 Using Routes In Code
 ====================